Egzek/python_test_framework/README.md

 #### Tox

-Tests can be run using tox, which creates virtual env with all dependencies installed for every run:
+Tests can be run using tox, which creates a virtual env with all dependencies installed for every run:

 ```bash
 tox -- front/test_login.py